World stocks dip after new highs, dollar falls

-High-flying growth stocks declined on Wall Street, sending the benchmark S&P 500 and Nasdaq lower, while underpriced value stocks rose, lifting the Dow to a new record.
+High-flying growth stocks declined on Wall Street, sending the benchmark S&P 500 (.SPX) and Nasdaq (.IXIC) lower, while underpriced value stocks rose, lifting the Dow (.DJI) to a new record.

 U.S. Treasury yields ticked up in early trade on the import data after tumbling on Tuesday when the U.S. consumer price index showed that while underlying inflation jumped in March, it was not surging as some had feared, allowing risk assets to rise.